thoughtspot/cs_tools/docs/syncer/excel.md

     === ":recycle: &nbsp; Configuration File"

-        1. Create a file with `.toml` extension.
+        1. Create a file with the `.toml` extension.

             ??? abstract "syncer-overwrite.toml"
                 ```toml